 A lockout refers to securing the building so that no one may enter.
+Person in Charge or a designee should manually lock the front entrance of building in the safest manner possible, as well as manually lock the doors between the main room and the foyer.
 Staff are secured in designated areas (See Shelter in Place) throughout the building and are not allowed to leave until the situation has been resolved.